drmsmith/covR/README.md

 * (7.2) outputs_analysis2/
   * parameter values and simulation outputs for analysis 2, as well as summarized final indicators calculated from simulation outputs
 * (7.3) outputs_analysis3/
-  * parameter values and simulations outputs for analyis 3 (raw data only provided for t_policy_in = 21 days as space exceeded), as well as summarized final indicators
+  * parameter values and simulations outputs for analyis 3 (raw data are only provided for t_policy_in = 21 days, as space exceeded), as well as summarized final indicators

 # contact
 David Smith \